 The transaction has received conditional TSX Venture Exchange approval.
-All paperwork requested by BCMEM to commence the process of transferring the Permit from District to Northern Fox has been submitted.
+All paperwork requested by BCMEM has been submitted.
 The amount of time required by the BCMEM to process the permit transfer is unknown at this time.

-12. DISCLOSURE OF OUTSTANDING SHARE CAPITAL DATA
+13. DISCLOSURE OF OUTSTANDING SHARE CAPITAL DATA